Ennoblement: Kingdom of Poland

 In the Kingdom of Poland and later in the Polish–Lithuanian Commonwealth, ennoblement (nobilitacja) meant an individual's joining the szlachta (Polish nobility).
-At first it was granted by monarch, since the late 16th century by the sejm that gave the ennobled person a coat of arms.
+At first it was granted by the monarch, since the late 16th century by the sejm that gave the ennobled person a coat of arms.
 Often that person could join an existing noble szlachta family with their own coat of arms (heraldic adoption).
 The increase of number of Polish nobility by trustworthy ennoblements was proportionally minimal since the 14th century.

 Grand Duchy of Lithuania

 In the late 14th century, in the Grand Duchy of Lithuania, Vytautas the Great reformed the Grand Duchy's army: instead of calling all men to arms, he created forces comprising professional warriors—bajorai ("nobles"; see the cognate "boyar").
 As there were not enough nobles, Vytautas trained suitable men, relieving them of labor on the land and of other duties; for their military service to the Grand Duke, they were granted land that was worked by hired men (veldamas).
 The newly formed noble families generally took up, as their family names, the Lithuanian pagan given names of their ennobled ancestors; this was the case with the Goštautai, Radvilos, Astikai, Kęsgailos and others.
 These families were granted their coats of arms under the Union of Horodło (1413).

 In 1506, King Sigismund I the Old confirmed the position of the Lithuanian Council of Lords in state politics and limited entry into the nobility.